Trump administration tries to eliminate major environmental protections

 But the Trump administration is bent on erasing the finding, despite the fact that the havoc caused by climate change has only become more obvious and devastating over the last 15 years.
 Since 2009, Americans have suffered through 255 disasters like wildfires and hurricanes that have caused more than $1 billion in damage, each.

 The Endangerment Finding isn’t the Trump administration’s only target.
-Soon after his appointment by President Trump, Zeldin announced plans to revisit scores of environmental protections, including life-saving clean car and clean truck standards.
+Soon after his appointment by President Trump, EPA Administrator Lee Zeldin announced plans to revisit scores of environmental protections, including life-saving clean car and clean truck standards.
 Zeldin also proposed repealing those, despite their success in reducing pollution, saving money for consumers and supporting American manufacturing jobs.

-“If there are no enforced limits on pollution, you get more of it, making life more expensive and even more dangerous," says EDF President Fred Krupp.
+“If there are no enforced limits on pollution, you get more of it, making life more expensive and even more dangerous,’ says EDF President Fred Krupp.
 “The stakes could not be higher for Americans.”

-Opposition from companies, courts and the public
+Opposition from companies, courts and public opinion

 The administration will face an uphill battle as it attempts to do away with its responsibility to protect the public from climate change.
 The EPA’s power to limit climate pollution has been challenged before, and time and time again has been upheld by multiple courts, including the Supreme Court.